 Our primary audience will be people with CCNs who access services and supports from disability organizations, specifically those individuals registered with United Cerebral Palsy (UCP) of South Central PA.
 This organization was selected as a convenience sample because of its close geographical proximity to the team members conducting the focus groups.

-People with CCNs are vital to the needs assessment process.
+People with CCN are vital to the needs assessment process.
 We believe that people with a disability are the experts of their own experience and have the power to represent their own needs and expectations.
 It is imperative to ask them directly what their personal experiences are when accessing sexual and domestic violence programs, and receiving supports and services, so that we may make our organizations more welcoming, safe, and accessible.
 Because the strategic plan will ultimately influence the way services and supports are provided, it is imperative that we ask the individuals who will be most impacted by our systems changes.

-By engaging people with CCN, we hope to gain information about the following (for questions, see Appendix xx):
+By engaging people with CCN, we hope to gain information about the following (for questions, see pg 31, 33):

-What makes a service provider accessible and comfortable (welcoming) for people with disabilities
+What makes a service provider safe, accessible and welcoming for people with disabilities

 The best methods to inform or alert people with disabilities about accessible sexual assault and domestic violence supports and disability-informed services

-The best practices for serving and supporting people with disabilities (including attitudinal, physical, and programmatic accessibility, staff behavior, knowledge, and skills)
+The best practices for serving and supporting people with disabilities (including attitudinal, physical, and programmatic accessibility, staff behavior, knowledge, and skills).

 The best practices for explaining and obtaining informed consent

+Table of Method for CCN Engagement